I wrote a short story - Assistant Dishwasher

 “But not opium.”

 Julio paused.
 I pictured him shaking his head.
-“Well, it’s just that I’ve never known anybody who’s
+“Well, it’s just that I’ve never known anybody who’s into that.”

 “Nobody is into opium.
 Nobody.
 This isn’t the 1800’s.
 This isn’t Thailand.
 Have you ever even heard about somebody getting in trouble with opium?
 Have you ever even seen a news story about the police busting an opium dealer?
 No. You haven’t.”